 Most PHIPA conversations come down to a few operational questions:

-If you want a structured, practical baseline for this, start here: Minimum Viable Privacy (MVP)
+If you want a structured, practical baseline for this, start with Minimum Viable Privacy (MVP).

 Where PHIPA work often starts: map the data flow

-For formal documentation and risk review, consider: Privacy Impact Assessment (PIA)
+For formal documentation and risk review, consider a Privacy Impact Assessment (PIA).

 PHIPA vs. security: why you may also need a TRA or pen test